ROBOMASTER-S1/Python-Mashup/README.md

 # Python-Mashup
-Just Python Mashup of Everything.
+Just a Python Mashup of Everything...